thrive-framework/thrive-versioning-plugin/README.md

 Use `master` as you've always used it.

-Make tag-based releases from master.
+Make tag-based releases from `master`.

+**Make sure that there is at least one tag!
+If not, there will be error.
+Simplest practice is to tag first commit with `0.0.0`.**
+> This is considered bug, but a minor one.
+Stay tuned, or submit a PR.

 Instead of using `dev`/`develop`/`development` branch, use branch name in SemVer format `a.b.c`.
 This name should be same as last release tag, but with minor part (`b`) incremented.

 Merge from `a.b.c` to master to create releases.
 Do not remove these branches, to allow using past versions with JitPack.

-> This project will be using itself in a moment.
+> This project is using itself.
 It has several commits in history before release of 0.1.0,
 > because it was initially developed as part of [thrive-service-plugin](https://github.com/thrive-framework/thrive-service-plugin)